MaxAFriedrich/docker-deploy/README.md

             - `description`: A description of the service.
             - `port`: The port to bind the service to.
             - `protocol`: The protocol to use for the service, that the load balancer supports.
+- `inventory`: Optional ansible inventory file to run against.
+Default is localhost.
+- `registry`: Optional docker registry to push all images to pre-deployment and then pull during deployment.
+If omitted, the images will be built locally.

 An example configuration file is shown below: